-For example, thebestofneworleans.com reported that last year, 1,056 8th District “arrest actions” (actual arrests as well as summonses) were made during Carnival season.
+For example, thebestofneworleans.com reported that in 2012, 1,056 8th District “arrest actions” (actual arrests as well as summonses) were made during Carnival season.
 Additionally, drug arrests increased 200 percent over 2011, and 33 guns were found by police.

 Crime and property values do not mix, with heightened crime numbers often leading to lower home values.
 Even so, New Orleans homeowners don’t have to worry about this annual event putting a damper on their property values.

 Property Valuation in New Orleans

 Real estate blogger Peter G. Miller points out that the housing market in New Orleans is quite unique.
 In a post on ourbroker.com, he explains “A mansion with huge oaks can be on the same block as a small home that looks ready for demolition.
 Uncut grass grows in empty lots where homes once stood, victims of Katrina or just old age and little money.”